Ajinkya-dak/Ajinkya-dak/README.md

 Glad to see you here!

-I'm a graduate in Information Technology 🎓 from Nagpur University 🏛.
+I'm a graduate in Mechanical Engineering 🎓 from Nagpur University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.

 Data Science Trainee at AlmaBetter where I learned Python, SQL, Statistics, EDA, Machine Learning, Deep Learning, and MLOps, and also completed some capstone projects in the related field and still working on more.